Black British people: Rise in population

 It was reported in the Morning Gazette that there was 30,000 in the country as a whole, though the numbers were thought to be "alarmist" exaggerations.
 In the same year, a party for black men and women in a Fleet Street pub was sufficiently unusual to be written about in the newspapers.
 Their presence in the country was striking enough to start heated outbreaks of distaste for colonies of Hottentots.
 Modern historians estimate, based on parish lists, baptismal and marriage registers as well as criminal and sales contracts, that about 10,000 black people lived in Britain during the 18th century.
 Other estimates put the number at 15,000.

 In 1772, Lord Mansfield put the number of black people in the country at as many as 15,000, though most modern historians consider 10,000 to be the most likely.
 The black population was estimated at around 10,000 in London, making black people approximately 1% of the overall London population.
 The black population constituted around 0.1% of the total population of Britain in 1780.
 The black female population is estimated to have barely reached 20% of the overall Afro-Caribbean population in the country.
 In the 1780s with the end of the American Revolutionary War, hundreds of black loyalists from America were resettled in Britain.
+Marcus Thomas is thought to have been brought at that time from Jamaica as a young boy by the Stanhope family, working as a servant in their home, being baptised age 19, and later joining the Westminster Militia as a drummer.
 Later some emigrated to Sierra Leone, with help from Committee for the Relief of the Black Poor after suffering destitution, to form the Sierra Leone Creole ethnic identity.